lindnjoe/helixscreen1/docs/audits/MEMORY_ANALYSIS.md

 ## Conclusion

-Your current architecture is **well-optimized** for the use case.
-The create-once pattern costs ~2 MB extra RAM but provides:
+The current architecture is **well-optimized** for the use case.
+Physical memory footprint is ~35 MB, well within budget for any modern SBC.
-- Instant responsiveness
-- State preservation
-- Predictable behavior
-- Simple lifecycle

 **Don't refactor unless:**
-- Running on <256 MB RAM hardware (unlikely for modern SBCs)
+- Running on <64 MB RAM hardware (extremely unlikely)
 - Need to support 50+ panels
 - Profiling shows OOM crashes on target hardware